maki-amw/lernos-eportfolio/en/src/1-Basics.md

 The following infographic visually summarizes these processes:

 ![Illustration of learning with ePortfolios as sketchnote by [@kleinerw4hnsinn](https://twitter.com/kleinerw4hnsinn) (CC BY)](./images/image5.jpeg)
+Illustration of learning with ePortfolios as a sketchnote CC BY Katrin Mäntele [@kleinerw4hnsinn](https://twitter.com/kleinerw4hnsinn)

 *According to a slightly adapted model of self-directed connective learning with e-portfolio blogs (Kirchner 2015: 58, Figure 11) as a further development following Bernhardt / Kirchner 2007: 89 and with reference to Hilzensauer, Hornung-Prähauser 2006: 5*